 WOW!
 Factor: Bollywood Dance Workshop

-During this unit, Year 5 will explore the culture and religions of India and Bangladesh, with a particular focus on Hinduism.
-They will have the exciting opportunity of learning some traditional Bangladeshi dance routines with a visit from a magnificent Bollywood Dance instructor, where they will learn to shimmy along to Indian music.
+During this unit, Year 5 will explore the culture of Bangladesh.
+The learning will begin with the exciting opportunity of learning some traditional Bangladeshi dance routines with a visit from a magnificent Bollywood Dance instructor.
 The children will use maps, atlases and globes to learn about the major rivers and oceans of the world.
 We introduce the term water scarcity and water security and find out how water is distributed to civilisations.
 Throughout this term, we enjoy reading Rickshaw Girl where Naima is struggling to come to terms with the expected role of women in her small Bangladeshi village and challenges the old stereotypes.
 In English, we write a transformation story and learn how to write persuasively.

 Spring 1 - The BFG

 Within the BFG unit, the children will engage with science.
 They will learn about fair testing and about how solids, liquids and gasses go through changes of state.
-The children will enjoy designing their own investigations and use their ever growing maths skills to handle the data they collect.
-During topic, the children will investigate, design and make their own dream-bags (purses), practising their sewing skills and developing their creativity.
+During this topic, the children will investigate, design and make their own dream bags (purses), practising their sewing skills and developing their creativity.
 In English, the children will create their own discussion texts, formulating persuasive arguments, and write stories full of imagery and suspense.

 Summer 1 - The Wreck of Zanzibar

-During this unit the children enjoy an interesting trip to the Affinity Water Centre, where they will learn all about the water cycle.
-They will look at how water affects our lives, water distribution and how water affects the character of places.
-Continuing with a geography theme, they will also research how people affect the environment and investigate of ways people can try and manage it for the better.
-Alongside this, the children will also be studying food from the 1960’s and creating and making their own recipes.
+During this unit, the children enjoy an interesting trip to the Affinity Water Centre, where they will learn all about how rivers are formed and the impact of building homes on a flood plain.
+In science, we learn about classification and the Linnaean system.
+Alongside this, the children will also be studying food from the 1960s and creating and making their own recipes.
 In English, the children will be writing wishing tales and explanation texts.
 To end the unit, we learn about and use seasonal foods to make some delicious fruit crumbles.